HelloNhanPham/SQL-Tutorial/README.md

 This content introducing database and giving the lessons to use SQL to do some taks with database.

 ## Table of contents
-1. SQL basics
+1. SQL Basics
-2. Database in SQL
+2. Database In SQL
-3. Table in SQL
+3. Table In SQL
-4. SQL queries
+4. SQL Queries
-5. SQL clauses
+5. SQL Clauses
+6. SQL Operators